Reporting the sale or exchange of real estate

 Supporting documents

-Upon request from the tax office, the taxpayer must provide the necessary supporting documents (copy of the deed of sale of the property, invoices proving improvement or investment expenses, etc.).
+Upon request from the tax office, the taxpayer must provide the necessary supporting documents (copy of the deed of sale or exchange of the property, invoices proving improvement or investment expenses, etc.).

 Online services and forms